 Parasitic Flowering Plants Different species of mistletoe typically grow on different species of host trees and shrubs.
 California ground cone ( Boschniakia strobilacea ), a parasitic wildflower that superficially resembles a pine cone, except it has flowers between the scales.

-Conifer cone – Wikipedia The male cones are on male plants, and female cones on female plants.
+Conifer cone – Wikipedia The male cones are on male plants, and cones on plants.
 This group of cone-bearing plants retains some types of 'primitive' characteristics.
-For most species, male and female cones occur on the same plant (tree or shrub), with female usually on the higher branches towards the top of the plant.
+For most species, male and cones occur on the same plant (tree or shrub), with usually on the higher branches towards the top of the plant.

 Apple by Anthony Dodd in Apple, Johnny Appleseed on Fotopedia – The Photo Encyclopedia This guide does not include the Conifers, which are cone-bearing seed plants with vascular tissue.
 Different cultivars are bred for various tastes and uses, including in cooking, fresh eating and cider production.
 Domestic apples are generally propagated by grafting, although wild apples grow readily from seed.